 For participation, you are expected to actively engage in class discussion during each session.
 Your physical presence in class is a necessary but insufficient element of participation.
 That is, if you miss class for unexcused reasons you are not adding to your participation grade.
 However, being present but not participating does not add much either.
 The best way to participate is to make sure you have done the readings ahead of class and to answer questions raised by the instructor or other students.
-Raising your own questions also counts as participation.
+Asking questions about the material also counts as participation.

-Grading Scale and Calculation of Final Course Grade: For the midterms and final exam you can earn up to 100 points.
+Grading Scale and Calculation of Final Course Grade: For the exams you can earn up to 100 points.
 Those points subsequently are converted to a letter grade which builds towards your final course grade in line with the scale below.
-For participation you will receive a single letter grade which follows the point value outlined below.
+For the paper and your participation you will receive a single letter grade which follows the point value outlined below.